mickymacirl/CI-P2-Fruit/TESTING.md

 ### Favicon Validation

-The Favicon was tested so that when a user loads a page, the favicon should display in the top bar of the browser window.
+The Favicon was tested so that when a user loads a page, the Favicon should display in the top bar of the browser window.

 **Test Steps:**

 1. Open the corresponding browser and open the Match 2 Fruit Game website.
-2. Confirm visually that the favicon is in place by checking the top bar of the browser.
+2. Confirm visually that the Favicon is in place by checking the browser's top bar.

 **Expected:**

-The web browser should display the favicon for the page.
+The web browser should display the Favicon for the page.

 **Actual:**

-The web browser displayed the favicon for the page.
+The web browser displayed the Favicon for the page.

 ![Favicon Testing](/assets/readme/faviconrm.jpg)